 - Job Clarity

 First and foremost an employee needs to have an understanding of what to do, and how to do it.
-This should a minimum requirement for onboarding a new employee and should be provided from day one to set expectations.
-Most people start a job in the “unconcious incompetence” mode, i.e they don’t know what they don’t know.
+This should be a minimum requirement for onboarding a new employee and should be provided from day one to set expectations.
+It is also important to make the new employee feel welcome and part of the team, something that these swag packs for new employees can provide.
+There’s nothing better than feeling appreciated and valued when you arrive on the first day of your new job.
+Giving your employees free goodies that will also help your business via word-of-mouth marketing is definitely one way you can go about that.
+Most people start a job in the “unconscious incompetence” mode, i.e they don’t know what they don’t know.
 By clearly spelling out what success looks like, and how to get there, you can get them to the next level.

 The most common mistake I see is giving employees the what, “Close business”, but assuming that you don’t have to give them the how.
 Nothing will demotivate a sales person more than watching people succeed but not being able to join in on the success.
 Which takes us to our next point.